-This sugar-free waffle recipe is easy to make and the waffles are perfect for topping with meat and gravy or in the Southern classic of fried chicken and waffles.
+This sugar-free waffle recipe is easy to make.
+The waffles are perfect for topping with meat and gravy or in the Southern classic of fried chicken and waffles.
 You can also enjoy them in the morning if you are trying to cut sugar from your diet.
-Either way, they're delicious and it takes just a few minutes to mix up the batter.
+Either way, they take just a few minutes to mix up the batter.

 - 1 3/4 cups all-purpose flour